 Thoroughly equipped – believers having everything they need to accomplish the work of God.

 It seems that every church out there will tell you how much they value the Bible, but values are revealed in what we do, not in what we say.
 Most churches today give little time and effort to ensuring that their people are thoroughly grounded in God’s word.
 Instead, most of their efforts go into making sure people are strongly connected to their church.
 The evidence suggests that they value building their church more than making disciples.

 Distinguishing Between Disciples and the Crowd

 The Parable of the Sower (Matt 13:1-9) is commonly regarded as one of the more important parables in the Bible.
 When discussing this parable with his disciples, Jesus ask them, “Don’t you understand this parable?
 How then will you understand any parable?”
 (Mark 4:13 NIV).
 In brief, the parable says that a farmer went out to sow seed and the seed fell on four different types of soil, with four different results.
 Jesus explained that the seed was the message of the kingdom and the soil was different types of people.
 The message was only effective in the fourth category of people.
 Jesus referred to them as “good soil” because they received the word and produced a crop.
-The parable of the sower has valuable insight, but what Jesus says and does immediately after the parable, demonstrates an application of insight that we would be wise to follow.
+The parable itself has valuable insight, but what Jesus says and does immediately after telling the parable demonstrates an application of truth that we would be wise to follow.